 - Priority 5: Other projects

-The SRRF is funded through the Maine Municipal Bond Bank and remains a State and local partnership with each providing a portion of a project’s funding.
-The Maine Department of Administrative and Financial Services, Bureau of General Services provides engineering expertise, technical reviews and bidding and contract assistance for SRRF projects.
+The SRRF is funded through the Maine Municipal Bond Bank.
+It is a State and local partnership with each providing a portion of a project’s funding.

 For additional information, see Maine DOE Rule Chapter 64, Maine School Facilities Program and School Revolving Renovation Fund.